learnk8s/learnk8s.io/_blog/kubernetes-cli-tricks/index.md

 Kubernetes itself consists of a set of independent **components** that run on different nodes of a cluster.
 A subset of these components are **control plane components** and they usually run on one or more dedicated nodes that only run control plane components and don't execute any workloads.
 These nodes are called master nodes.
 The remaining components are **worker nodes components**, and they run on those nodes of the cluster that execute the application workloads.
 These nodes are called worker nodes.

 Each component has a very specific job.
-For example, the **[etcd](https://coreos.com/etcd/)** component (a control plane component) stores all the resource specifications that have been defined for the cluster, such as pods and services.
+For example, the **etcd** component ([etcd](https://coreos.com/etcd/) is a distributed key-value store) in the control plane stores all the resource specifications that have been defined for the cluster, such as pods and services.
 The **scheduler** component (a control plane component) assigns pending pods to worker nodes for execution.
 The **kubelet** component (a worker node component) is responsible for running the container(s) of a pod that has been assigned to its node by the scheduler.

 However, there is one very important component that I didn't mention yet: the **API server**.
 The API server is the switching point for all interactions between components within the cluster, as well as the main entry point for interactions from outside the cluster.
 The individual components in a cluster don't talk to each other directly, but they only talk to the API server (in fact components don't even know about each others' existence).
 Similarly, an external user (such as you) interacts with a Kubernetes cluster by talking to the API server.